Chevrotain/chevrotain/docs/tutorial/step3_adding_actions.md

 ### Introduction:
 In the [previous](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step2_parsing.md) tutorial step we have implemented a parser for a "mini" SQL Select grammar.
-The current problem is that our parser only validates the input conforms to the grammar.
-In most real world use cases the parser will also have to output some result/data structure/value.
+The current problem is that our parser only validates the input conforms to the grammar, in other words it is just a recognizer.
+But in most real world use cases the parser will **also** have to output some result/data structure/value.

 This can be accomplished using two features of the Parsing DSL:
 * [CONSUME](http://sap.github.io/chevrotain/documentation/0_27_3/classes/_chevrotain_d_.parser.html#consume1) will return